 How can I view my private keys?

 We designed Exodus to make it easy to hold blockchain assets.
-Exodus has a sophisticated backup and restore system that manages your private keys behind-the-scenes.
+Exodus has a sophisticated backup and restoration system that manages your private keys behind-the-scenes.
 Although Exodus does not recommend manual management of private keys, many advanced users want to view and test private keys interactions.
 After using your private keys, please make sure no one is around the system you are viewing it on.
 If anyone is able to view your system with remote-sharing apps like TeamViewer etc. please first disconnect them.
 You can just export new copies from Exodus if you need them again.

 Each asset inside Exodus has a set of private keys.
 To view your private keys:

 - If you are using Windows or Linux, it can be accessed by pressing Ctrl+Shift+D. (For new users this means holding the Control key with the Shift key at the same time and then pressing D - essentially you are pressing 3 keys at once.)

 - Decide what asset you want to view the private keys to.
 In this example, we are going to export the private keys for Bitcoin.
 These steps are the same for the other assets.

 - Choose Developer > Assets > (Your Desired Asset) > Export Private Keys…